PriyanshuDangi/Surr/memory-bank/game-design-document.md

 - **Send player position updates to the server** only when position, rotation, or state changes.
 - Receive game state updates from the server and interpolate positions to smooth out movement.
 - Handle client-side collision detection for missiles and kart-to-kart collisions.
-- Reference car physics implementation from Sketchbook project.
+- Reference car physics implementation from projects.
 - Display the UI, including the real-time leaderboard updates.

 **Socket Events (Client listening for):**